 Hiring a remote team is a surefire way to tackle the tech talent shortage many startups face these days.
-But you’ll have to put in time and effort to make sure your offshore development team becomes a valuable addition to your business.
+But you’ll have to put in time and effort to make sure your offshore software development team becomes a valuable addition to your business.
 To help you out, we decided to collect tried and tested insights on remote cooperation from experienced business owners and present them in this article.
-Learn how not to wreck your startup with software outsourcing and enjoy its multiple benefits instead.
+Learn how not to wreck your startup with offshore software development and enjoy its multiple benefits instead.

 Here are the three main aspects to consider before starting a remote cooperation: